RichterBeau/obd2App/README.md

 Here I am aiming to create a live gauge of various data from my car using the **obd** Python library and a bluetooth obdII scanner.
 Further plans include a website that will log important data such as speeding, trouble codes, overheating, and so on.
 The current issue with that is I do not have the means of having internet connection in my car as of right now.

-Current status of the project is I am able to have the gauges working but it needs cleaning up and I recently obtained a 2010 dell computer from work that I plan on turning into a web server to host a website for the PI to feed information to.
+Current status of the project is I am able to have the gauges working but it needs cleaning up and I recently obtained a 2010 dell computer running Ubuntu 20.04 that I fixed from work that I plan on turning into a web server to host a website for the PI to feed information to.
 I want to do it this way so the information is always accessible even after the car and the pi are powered down.

 **Materials**